 Back when I was reviewing the Ring ni Kakero anime series & Super Famicom video game I had mentioned something called the "Manga DVD".
-The Manga DVD series were a trio of DVDs produced by a company called Shadow Entertainment and distributed by Sony Pictures Entertainment/SPE.
-Each was based on a different manga series, Jirou Tsunoda's Kyoufu Shinbun, Masami Kurumada's Ring ni Kakero, and Sho Fumimura (a.k.a.
+The Manga DVD series were a trio of DVDs produced by a company called Shadow Entertainment and distributed by Sony Pictures Entertainment.
+Each DVD was based on a different manga series, Jirou Tsunoda's Kyoufu Shinbun, Masami Kurumada's Ring ni Kakero, and Sho Fumimura (a.k.a.
 Yoshiyuki Okamura/Buronson) & Ryoichi Ikegami's Sanctuary, and they were all released on October 3, 2003 at a price point of 980 Yen.
 With a tagline of "Enjoy the Digital Comics World!", the best comparison I can give for the Manga DVDs are that they were the manga equivalent of those video graphics novels based on popular comic series that occasionally come out here in North America, usually now with one of those original animated features that Marvel & DC produce lately.
-From what I can tell, SPE was hoping to make the Manga DVD a larger brand, with these three being a test; unfortunately, sales must not have been good since nothing else came from the Manga DVD brand, making these three productions an obscure-yet-interesting part of anime & manga history.
+From what I can tell, SPE was hoping to make Manga DVD a larger brand, with these three being a test.
+Unfortunately, sales must not have been good since nothing else came from Manga DVD, making these three productions an obscure-yet-interesting part of anime & manga history.
 It isn't quite manga, since there's audio involved, and it isn't quite anime, since it's not actually animated but rather uses the manga panels with some video effects added in.
 And since today is Halloween I figure that it's the perfect time to talk about one of these productions.

 Rei Kigata is a no-nonsense high-school student who only believes in what he can see, so things like ghosts and the like don't exist to him.
 One night, though, a mysterious newspaper comes through his window; calling itself the "Kyoufu Shinbun" the newspaper describes the death of Rei's teacher that will occur the next day.
 Confused, Rei shows the paper to his teacher the next morning before they get to school, but all his teacher sees is a normal newspaper.
 After shooing Rei away, the teacher is then hit by a car and dies, making Rei believe fully in the paper.
 The paper Rei gets the next night reveals that every time he gets a paper 100 days will be taken from his remaining life.
 From here on out Rei becomes involved in mystery after mystery involving the occult, with the Kyoufu Shinbun still being delivered to Rei.